reena96/random_code_generator/README.md

 We have created a generator that creates syntactically correct but semantically meaningless Java application.
-We have attempted to build a grammar based off on which we have programmed our Random Code Generator.
+We have to build a grammar based off on which we have programmed our Random Code Generator.
-Generating random code

 Existing Random Code Base generators: https://blog.takipi.com/java-bullshifier-generate-massive-random-code-bases/